Seronegative spondyloarthropathy is a group of diseases affecting axial skeleton and share common features.

 Prognosis of Spondyloarthropathies

 Spondyloarthropathies are associated with spontaneous remissions or exacerbations.
-Disease continues for many decades.
+The disease continues for many decades.
 Poor prognostic factors are

 - Young age at onset (less than 16 years)